-The proposed alignment in eligibility requirements to receive A, non- A_1 and AB, non- A_1 B offers may also expand access for both blood type O and blood type B candidates.
-By removing the requirement for a specific titer threshold, some blood type O and B candidates listed at programs with less conservative titer policies may be eligible to receive A, non- A_1 and AB, non- A_1 B offers that may not have been eligible to receive before, due to the specific titer requirement.
-This expanded access for some candidates will encourage increased equity in access across blood types for blood type B and blood type O candidates.
-Furthermore, this expanded access will indirectly improve the match success rate, as the current pool of candidates are eligible to receive offers from more donors, increasing the number of potential viable matches and exchanges.
+The proposed alignment in eligibility requirements to receive A, non- $A_1$ and AB, non- $A_1$ B offers may also expand access for both blood type O and blood type B candidates.
+By removing the requirement for a specific titer threshold, some blood type O and B candidates listed at programs with less conservative titer policies may be eligible to receive A, non- $A_1$ and AB, non- $A_1$ B offers they may not have been eligible to receive before, due to the specific titer requirement.
+This expanded access for some candidates will potentially increase equity in access across blood types for blood type B and blood type O candidates.
+Furthermore, this expanded access will indirectly improve the match success rate, as the current pool of candidates will be eligible to receive offers from more donors, increasing the number of potential viable matches and exchanges.